This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Runny nose with thick yellow or green mucus

 - Pressure or pain on your face or a headache

 - Pain in your teeth or bad breath

 - Ear pain or pressure

 How is acute bacterial rhinosinusitis diagnosed?

-Your caregiver will feel your sinuses and look in your eyes, nose, mouth, and ears.
+Your healthcare provider will feel your sinuses and look in your eyes, nose, mouth, and ears.
 He will ask you about your symptoms and how long you have had them.
 Tell him if your symptoms have gotten better or worse since they began.
 You may have ABRS if your symptoms have gotten worse after 5 to 7 days or lasted longer than 10 days.
 You may need the following tests:

 - An X-ray or a CT scan may be done to check for problems or abnormal areas in your sinuses.

 - Decongestants help reduce swelling and drain mucus in the nose and sinuses.
 They may help you breathe normally.

 - Antihistamines help dry mucus in the nose and relieve sneezing.